MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/configure-custom-autosuggest.md

 Each suggestion includes a `displayText` and `query` field.
 The `displayText` field contains the suggested query string that you use to populate your search box's dropdown list.

-If the user selects a suggested query string from the dropdown list, use the query string in the `query` field when calling the [Bing Custom Search API](../bing-custom-search/overview.md).
+If the user selects a suggested query string from the dropdown list, use the query string in the `query` field when calling [Bing Custom Search API](../overview.md).